-On 11 March 2020, the Prime Minister announced the introduction of temporary Medicare Benefits Scheme (MBS) Telehealth items to allow health professionals to deliver essential services to patients at risk.
-The items allow people to access essential health services in their home while they undergo self-isolation or quarantine and reduce the risk of exposure to COVID-19 for vulnerable people in the community.
+On 11 March 2020, the Prime Minister announced the introduction of temporary Telehealth items under the Medicare Benefits Scheme (MBS) to allow health professionals to deliver essential services to patients at risk or in self-isolation or quarantine.

-The new MBS video conference and telephone consultation items can be utilised by treating GPs, specialists, consultant physicians, and consultant psychiatrists treating patients with a work injury where the following criteria are met:
+The new MBS video conference and telephone consultation items are available to GPs, specialists, consultant physicians, and consultant psychiatrists treating patients with a work injury.

 You can access the new Telehealth fees here.

 Are Telehealth items available to allied health practitioners?